Duck Butter: Plot summary

 The two share about their difficult relationships with their mothers.
 Sergio's mother Susana comes to see her perform in a musical showcase.
-Nima suggests that they eat breakfast at Nima's house, which was purchased for her by her father.
-Nima begins to feel friction in the relationship, briefly suffering a panic attack and dealing with Sergio's anxiety about her mother's arrival.
+Naima suggests that they eat breakfast at Naima's house, which was purchased for her by her father.
+Naima begins to feel friction in the relationship, briefly suffering a panic attack and dealing with Sergio's anxiety about her mother's arrival.
 While eating, Sergio and Susana have an argument, with Susana criticizing Sergio's artistic integrity.
-Susana shares her opinions on sex with Nima, claiming that it is more impersonal than love.
-Sergio is upset after Susana leaves; after Susana returns to retrieve her forgotten iPad, Nima comforts and kisses Sergio while looking at Susana, who silently leaves.
+Susana shares her opinions on sex with Naima, claiming that it is more impersonal than love.
+Sergio is upset after Susana leaves; after Susana returns to retrieve her forgotten iPad, Naima comforts and kisses Sergio while looking at Susana, who silently leaves.
 Despite this, the relationship between the two remains strained.

-Nima suggests that they have group sex with Kathy and Glow, a couple Sergio is friends with.
+Naima suggests that they have group sex with Kathy and Glow, a couple Sergio is friends with.
 Sergio is upset by the idea but agrees to it.
-As the four begin kissing, however, Nima becomes overwhelmed by the situation.
+As the four begin kissing, however, Naima becomes overwhelmed by the situation.
 Despite her asking Kathy and Glow to stay to discuss the situation, they decide to leave.
-The tension between the two reaches its peak as Nima retreats to the bathroom to be alone.
+The tension between the two reaches its peak as Naima retreats to the bathroom to be alone.
 In retaliation, Sergio defecates in a pan, something she used to do to her mother as a child.
-The two argue, with Sergio criticizing Nima for failing to be honest during their time together.
+The two argue, with Sergio criticizing Naima for failing to be honest during their time together.
 Sergio leaves the house.

-At the music showcase, Sergio performs an a capella cover of Elvis Presley's "Suppose", hearkening back to an argument between her and Nima about cover songs.
-After spending the evening frightened and annoyed by Sergio's dog, Nima rescues a dog she sees on the street.
+At the music showcase, Sergio performs an a capella cover of Elvis Presley's "Suppose", hearkening back to an argument between her and Naima about cover songs.
+After spending the evening frightened and annoyed by Sergio's dog, Naima rescues a dog she sees on the street.